flatiron/commandful/README.md

  - Define resource(s)
  - Create a new cli router based on the resource(s) using `commandful.createRouter`

-TODO: Here is a code example of using commandful as a stand-alone server: <a href="https://github.com/flatiron/commandful/blob/master/examples/server.js">https://github.com/flatiron/commandful/blob/master/examples/server.js</a>
+Here is a code example of using commandful as a stand-alone server: <a href="https://github.com/flatiron/commandful/blob/master/examples/simple.js">https://github.com/flatiron/commandful/blob/master/examples/simple.js</a>

 ## Core CLI Mappings